nashdabre/HealthCare-App/README.md

 7. Thyroid Test

 # 3. Connect Doctor
-1. Separation of Doctors Based on Their Specialization 1] Eye Specialist
+1. Separation of Doctors Based on Their Specialization:
+  1] Eye Specialist,
-  2] Child Specialist
+  2] Child Specialist,
-  3] Heart Surgeon
+  3] Heart Surgeon,
   4] Dentist
 2. Book appointments
 3. See the doctor's qualifications and educational background in the profile's about section.